ckswilliams/modOpenREM/docs/install.rst

 Finally, create a Django super user::

-    python C:\Python27\Lib\site-packages\openrem\manage.py createsuperuser
+    python manage.py createsuperuser

-Answer each question as it is asked.
-This username and password will be used to log into the admin interface to create the usernames for using the web interface.
-See the `Start using it!`_ section below.
+Answer each question as it is asked – this user is needed to set up the other users and the permissions.

-If using PostgreSQL you must add the median database function
+Add the median database function **PostgreSQL database only**
 -------------------------------------------------------------

 Rename the ``0002_fresh_openrem_install_add_median_function.py.inactive`` file